Whip up a 20-minute meal in-a-bowl with a refreshing recipe for Chicken Caesar Pasta Salad starring DIY dressing.

 I love dicing up a store-bought rotisserie chicken to make this a complete meal, but you could easily leave out the poultry to make this the ultimate side salad for potlucks, casual weeknight spreads or weekend bashes.

-Roasted salmon, grilled shrimp or my personal fave, skirt steak, would also be welcome additions.
+Salmon, grilled shrimp or my personal fave, seared steak, would also be welcome additions.

 To save a few more minutes (from this 20-minute dish!), whip up the dressing and salad separately then stash them in the fridge.
 When ready to serve, toss ’em together and grab the forks.